 “Mixed funding” means any funding provided to a potentially liable person from the model toxics control capital account under WAC 173-340-560.

-“Model remedy” means a set of technologies, procedures, and monitoring protocols identified by Ecology for use in routine types of cleanup projects at facilities that have common features and lower risk to human health and the environment.
+“Model remedy” means a set of technologies, procedures, and monitoring protocols identified by ecology for use in routine types of cleanup projects at facilities that have common features and lower risk to human health and the environment.

 “Model Toxics Control Act” or “act” means chapter 70A.305 RCW, first passed by the voters in the November 1988 general election as Initiative 97 and as since amended by the legislature.